-Court Rules: Pennsylvania Rules of Procedure and Evidence are published in the Pennsylvania Bulletin and codified in the Pennsylvania Code; direct links are posted by the Jenkins Law Library.
-The Unified Court System posts local court rules, as well as selected rules of civil and criminal procedure.
+Court Rules: Pennsylvania Rules of Procedure and Evidence are published in the Pennsylvania Bulletin and codified in the Pennsylvania Code.
+The Unified Judicial System's Rules of Court page provides access to local rules, and selected rules of civil and criminal procedure.

 Judicial Opinions: Supreme and Commonwealth Court cases are published in West's Atlantic Reporter.
 The Pennsylvania Unified Judicial System posts opinions from the Supreme Court (back to 11/96), Superior Court (back to 12/97) and Commonwealth Court (back to 1/97), plus links to individual Court Web sites.

 Trial Court Opinions: A number of Pennsylvania Courts of Common Pleas now post their opinions online.
 Trial court opinions are available for Allegheny County (which includes Pittsburgh), Philadelphia County (which, as the name implies, includes Philadelphia), Northampton County, and Lehigh County.
 To find opinions for other counties, try running a Google search with the name of the county, and the terms "court of common pleas" and "opinions."
 For additional courts, check the links on the Pennsylvania page of Legaldockets.com.
 For subscribers, additional opinions may be available from Smart Litigator.
 Finally, some trial court opinions are published in trial court case reporters, discussed below.